matn7/CS-Notes/src/main/java/compact/CoreJava.md

 }
 ```

-- In this example, the Point class has two fields x and y, and an `equals` method that takes an Object as its parameter.
+- In this example, the `Point` class has two fields `x` and `y`, and an `equals()` method that takes an `Object`
+as its parameter.
-- The method first checks if the object is equal to this (the current instance of the class), and if not, it checks if
+- The method first checks if the object is `equal()` to this (the current instance of the class), and if not, it checks if
-the object is an instance of the Point class.
+the object is an instance of the `Point` class.
-- If both checks pass, the method compares the values of the x and y fields of the two objects to determine equality.
+- If both checks pass, the method compares the values of the `x` and `y` fields of the two objects to determine equality.

 **hashCode()**

 - Returns an integer that represents the object's state.
 - The default implementation returns the object's memory address, but it can be overridden to provide a custom
 hash code based on the object's state.
-- An example of a hashCode implementation in Java:
+- An example of a `hashCode()` implementation in Java:

 ```java
 class Person {